 1⁄4 tsp pepper

 2 Tbsp Land O’ Lakes butter

 3⁄4 cup McArthur milk (or cream)

 grated cheddar cheese

-Add onions and celery to same skillet and cook until soft, adding rest of spice ingredients through pepper flakes.
-Stir well.
-But in a bowl and set to the side.
+Add chopped onions and celery and cook until soft, adding rest of spice ingredients through pepper flakes.
+Mix until well combined.
+Put in a bowl and set to the side.

-In same skillet, melt butter (or use 1 tablespoon of leftover grease from browning ground beef).
-Add flour to butter, stirring for one minute over medium-high heat.
+In the same skillet, melt butter, add the flour and stir for one minute over medium-high heat.

 Gradually add milk and cook till bubbly and thickened.

 Add cheese, nutmeg, salt, pepper, and chili powder continue to stir until melted.